 But actually, that is only the tip of the iceberg.

-of the entire United States is breathtaking and this is why sometimes the Greek comparisons and all the rest of it uh don't actually do the situation justice because m most other uh nations France for example is is uh an entirely centrally governed uh society so most other nations don't uh distribute their debt between the national government between regional governments between municipal governments to the degree the United States does.
+And this is why sometimes the Greek comparisons and all the rest of it don't actually do the situation justice, because most other nations, France, for example, is an entirely centrally governed society.

 This is not small potatoes.

-Mark Stein for us, more straight ahead.
+Markstein in for us, more straight ahead.

-Amazing results from the Swiss referendum uh yesterday.
+Amazing results from the Swiss referendum yesterday.

 The Swiss, there was a ballot measure to raise the minimum paid vacation each year to six weeks, like many other European nations, to six weeks paid vacation a year in order to alleviate stress, workplace stress.